 Phototherapy may also be used for severe reactions or those that keep coming back.
 It uses light to ease some inflammation.

 To prevent contact dermatitis:

-- Find what substances are causing the problem.
+- Find out what substances are causing the problem.
 Try to avoid them.

-- Use gloves or protective clothing if you have to come into contact the problem.
+- Use gloves or protective clothing if you have to come into contact with the problem substance.